TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: Abstract

 \section{Abstract}

-Website fingerprint (WF) attacks, which covertly monitor user communications to identify the web pages they visit, pose a serious threat to user privacy. {Existing WF defenses attempt to reduce the attacker's accuracy by disrupting unique traffic patterns; however, they often suffer from the trade-off between overhead and effectiveness, resulting in less usefulness in practice.} To overcome this limitation, we introduce \emph{Controllable Website Fingerprint Defense} (CWFD), a novel defense perspective based on backdoor learning.
-CWFD exploits backdoor vulnerabilities in neural networks to directly control the attacker's model by designing trigger patterns based on network traffic.
-Specifically, CWFD injects only incoming packets on the server side into the target web page's traffic, keeping overhead low while effectively ``poisoning'' the attacker’s model during training.
-During inference, the defender can influence the attacker’s model through a ``red pill, blue pill'' choice: traces with the trigger (red pill) lead to misclassification as the target web page, while normal traces (blue pill) are classified correctly, achieving directed control over the defense outcome.
-We use the Fast Levenshtein-like distance as the optimization objective to compute trigger patterns that can be effectively associated with our target page.
-Experiments show that CWFD significantly reduces RF's accuracy from 99\% to 6\% with 74\% data overhead.
-In comparison, FRONT reduces accuracy to only 97\% at similar overhead, while Palette achieves 32\% accuracy with 48\% more overhead.
+Website fingerprinting (WF) attacks, which covertly monitor user communications to identify the web pages they visit, pose a serious threat to user privacy.
+Existing WF defenses attempt to reduce attack accuracy by disrupting traffic patterns, but attackers can retrain their models to adapt, making these defenses ineffective.
+Meanwhile, their high overhead limits deployability.
+To overcome these limitations, we introduce a novel controllable website fingerprinting defense called TrapFlow based on backdoor learning.
+TrapFlow exploits the tendency of neural networks to memorize subtle patterns by injecting crafted trigger sequences into targeted website traffic, causing the attacker’s model to build incorrect associations during training.
+If the attacker attempts to adapt by training on such noisy data, TrapFlow ensures that the model internalizes the trigger as a dominant feature, leading to widespread misclassification across unrelated websites.
+Conversely, if the attacker ignores these patterns and trains only on clean data, the trigger behaves as an adversarial patch at inference time, causing model misclassification.
+To achieve this dual effect, we optimize the trigger using the Fast Levenshtein-like distance to maximize both its learnability and distinctiveness from normal traffic.
+Experiments show that TrapFlow significantly reduces the accuracy of the RF attack from 99\% to 6\% with 74\% data overhead.
+This compares favorably against two SOTA defenses: FRONT reduces accuracy by only 2\% at a similar overhead, while Palette achieves 32\% accuracy, but with 48\% more overhead.
 We further validate the practicality of our method in a real Tor network environment.
+Our code and demos can be found at {\href{https://github.com/LiangSiyuan21/TrapFlow}{TrapFlow}}.